Neilblaze/Shortest-Path-Route/README.md

 # Shortest-Path-Route
 A python visualization of the A* path finding algorithm.
 It allows you to pick your start and end location and view the process of finding the shortest path.

+### UPDATE: You can draw obstackles on the GUI to create external routes!